spdx/spdx-online-tools/README.md

         * Download the redis server from [here](https://github.com/microsoftarchive/redis/releases) and install it.
     * Make sure redis server is running and keep it running until you are done using the license submittal or check license feature.

-        *The redis is used to store the license text of license present on the SPDX license list.
+        *The redis is used to store the license text of license present on the SPDX License List.
 For the very first time it may take a while to build the license on the redis server.*

         *SPDX License Matcher matches the license text input by the user(via license submittal form) against the data present on the redis to find for duplicate and near matches.*